unit880/unit880/README.md

-Hello, I'm @unit880!
+Hello, I'm Jeffrey Meszaros!

-I'm interested in audio/visual and games programming using tools like Processing 3, Pico-8 and GameMaker Studio 2, among others, in my spare time.
+I'm interested in audio/visual and games programming using tools like Processing 3, Pico-8 and Godot, among others, in my spare time.
 I'm also eventually looking to be a full time programmer!